major0/shlib/CONTRIB.md

 ## Philosphy ##

-[shlib] is written around the goal of providing a portable **dumping ground** for various shell tricks and hacks produced throughout the ages.
+[shlib][shlib] is written around the goal of providing a portable **dumping ground** for various shell tricks and hacks produced throughout the ages.
 Such things as floating point arithematic, string manipulation, and even just overly common routines used by programmers on a day-to-day basis.
-With that in mind, shlib attempts to implement an interface via as many methods as possible to try and achieve maximum portability.
+With that in mind, shlib is a framework which presents a portable interface to the developer, but which may be implemented via any number of methods under-the-covers at load time.

 ## What shlib is not ##